krithikagoyal/Automated-Email-Sender/README.md

 # Automated-Email-Sender

-This is an email sender where you can specify dates when to send an email in dates.csv and then host it on a cloud so that it runs everyday.
+This project aims at providing an automated email sender where you can specify the date and the person in file *Dates.csv*, you want to send the email and it will automatically send it.

+---
+## Dates.csv
+In this file user can specify the name of the person he/she wants to send the mail, email of that person, month in which he/she wants to send the mail and then the date.

+## emailTemplates
+This folder contains the templates for the email in txt format.
+The code randomly chooses one of the templates to send the mail.

+Now no need to remember the dates😉, just once host this on a cloud and you are done😁.